-This is a list of all the classes that we are currently offering.
-Be sure to check back, since this list gets updated every once in a while!
+These are the descriptions for all the classes that we offer or have done in the past.
 If you're interested in something on this list, but don't see it in the schedule, let us know!
 We might be able to work it into an upcoming session.

 If you have never danced before, or want to gain a better understanding of the basic movements, this class is designed for you!
 In just a few weeks, you will learn 6-count lindy hop swing (also called east coast swing) with plenty of moves to get you through a whole song out on the dance floor.
 If you have already taken this class, we encourage you to revisit your basics or learn them from the opposite role.
 For example, if you were a lead, learn how to follow.